Poems and Songs of Vladimir Vysotsky. In a Faraway Kingdom.

 And our blue railcar rolls on and on.

-Our blue railcar runs forward as it sways,
+Our blue railcar advances as it sways,

 The express train’s speeding up ahead.